MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-storage-infrastructure-overview.md

 Powered by Windows Server software, Azure Stack defines storage capabilities with a combination of Storage Spaces Direct (S2D) and Windows Server Failover Clustering to provide a performant, scalable, and resilient storage service.

-Azure Stack integrated system partners offer numerous solution variations, including a wide range of storage flexibility.
+Azure Stack integrated system partners offer many solution variations, including a wide range of storage flexibility.
 You currently can select a combination of three drive types: NVMe (non-volatile memory express), SATA/SAS SSD (solid-state drive), HDD (hard disk drive).

 Storage Spaces Direct features a cache to maximize storage performance.
 In Azure Stack appliance with single or multiple types of drives, Storage Spaces Direct automatically use all drives of the "fastest" (NVMe &gt; SSD &gt; HDD) type for caching.
 The remaining drives are used for capacity.
 The drives could be grouped into either an "all-flash" or "hybrid" deployment: